TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ### Create the NoOp policy and API

-Tyk requires any API that uses the scope to policy mapping to have a default policy &lt;link to the default policy>.
+Tyk requires any API that uses the scope to policy mapping to have [a default policy]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens#step-4-set-a-default-policy" >}} ) to the default policy>.
 Access rights and rate limits defined in the default policy take priority over other policies, including policies for the API Product and plan.

 To avoid that, you need to create the NoOp API and policy that won't grant access to the APIs included in the API Product but will satisfy the requirement for a default policy.